 8. Bald Eagle

-The largest bird in Georgia is the national bird of the US – the bald eagle.
+The largest bird in Georgia is the national bird of the U.S. — the bald eagle.
 Bald eagles are huge, stunning birds with dark brown plumage and white heads and tails.
-They have a massive wingspan that can reach as wide as 7ft 7in.
+They have a massive wingspan that can reach as wide as 7 feet 7 inches.
 They are also credited with building the largest nests of any other bird in the world.
-Bald eagles are sea eagles and live near large bodies of water – such as lakes and along coastlines.
+Bald eagles are sea eagles and live near large bodies of water such as lakes and along coastlines.
 They nest in large trees and instead of building a new nest every year they simply add new material.
 The largest nests can be as much as 20 feet deep and 9 feet wide!
 Although they were once almost extinct in the state, bald eagles have since made a comeback in Georgia.
 The barrier islands and West Point Lake are named the best spots to see them.

 9. Great White Shark

 The most notorious animal on the list is easily the deadly great white shark.
-Females are larger than males and can attain an average length of 15 to 16 feet, although there are reports of individuals reaching 20 feet long and weighing 4,200 pounds.
-In Georgia, they can be right along the coastal waters, with a 13-foot-long individual spotted off Tybee Island in May.
+Females are larger than males and can reach an average length of 15 to 16 feet, although there are reports of individuals reaching 20 feet long and weighing 4,200 pounds.
+In Georgia, they can be right along the coastal waters, with a 13-foot-long individual spotted off Tybee Island in May 2022.
 Great white sharks are apex predators and prey on a wide range of fish, dolphins, sea turtles, and sea birds.
-They are generally classed as the most dangerous shark in the world due to the high amount of unprovoked attacks which are attributed to them.
+They are generally classed as the most dangerous shark in the world due to the high amount of unprovoked attacks that are attributed to them.

 10. North Atlantic Right Whale